thelfer/tfel/docs/web/MohrCoulomb.md

 In `MFront`, an integration variable is defined to store a variable and use it in various code blocks.

-Here several local variables are declared such as the bolean variable F: if true, plastic loading
+Here several local variables are declared such as the boolean variable F: if true, plastic loading

 ~~~~{.cxx}